dingi7/CakeHouse-React-Project/README.md

-# Softuni's React JS's final project assigment
+# Softuni's React JS Final Project

-Ecommerce React app.

-# Essential features

-It gives the user the ability to browse products, make and manage accounts, order products, see past orders and contact the owners.
+Ecommerce React app that allows users to browse products, create and manage accounts, order products, view past orders, and contact the owners.
+Admins can create new products, view and fulfill orders, and manage user profiles.

+## Essential Features

+- Browse and order products
+- Create and manage accounts
+- View past orders
+- Contact the owners
-Users authenticated as Admin have the ability to create new products, view and fulfill orders, manage users' profiles.
+- Admins can create new products, view and fulfill orders, and manage user profiles

 ## Front-End

- 1. React Router is used for routing.
+- React Router for routing
- 2. React Icons is used for icons.
+- React Icons for icons
- 3. React Animate on scroll is used for animations.
+- React Animate on Scroll for animations
- 4. React Toastify is used for notifications.
+- React Toastify for notifications
- 5. LocalStorage is used to persist users' sessions.
+- LocalStorage to persist user sessions
- 6. Protected routes are used to ensure page safety.
+- Protected routes to ensure page safety

 ## Back-End

- 1. Build on Node.js.
+- Built on Node.js
- 2. Used Express for server functionality.
+- Express for server functionality
- 3. Used MongoDB & Mongoose for Data Base.
+- MongoDB & Mongoose for database

 # App Deployment